-To establish standing, a person must demonstrate a personal stake in the controversy.
-A court determines whether an individual has standing by analyzing whether there is "a real controversy between the parties, which . . . will be actually determined by the judicial declaration sought."
-For example, whether an association has standing to sue on behalf of its members is determined by reviewing whether its members would otherwise have standing to sue in their own right, whether the interests it seeks to protect are germane to the organization's purpose, and whether the claim asserted or the relief requested requires the participation of individual members in the lawsuit.
-The standard of review applicable to subject matter jurisdiction applies to standing as well, and
+To establish standing, a person "must demonstrate a personal stake in the controversy."
+A court determines whether an individual has standing by analyzing whether there is "(1) 'a real controversy between the parties,' that (2) 'will be actually determined by the judicial declaration sought.'"
+For example, whether an association has standing to sue on behalf of its members is determined by reviewing whether "its members would otherwise have standing to sue in their own right," whether "the interests it seeks to protect are germane to the organization's purpose," and